kintsugi-tech/ics-consumer-chain-docker/README.md

 # Docker bundle to run ICS consumer chain
-> based on hero-1 consumer chain from GoC 2022
+> based on mib-orion consumer chain from GoC 2022

 This repository contains:
 ```bash